 - Jean Smith, parishioner

 "As a congregation we work hard to keep the building in good repair.
 The east portico is a crucial feature in the Greenwich streetscape, and acknowledged as a high point of Hawksmoor’s work.
-Its cornice, urns and stonework are deteriorating, as are the carvings on the drums in front of it.
+Its cornice, urns and stonework are deteriorating.
 We have inherited this beautiful church, the product of previous generations’ benefactions.
 Now it is our turn."

 - Vicar, Revd Chris Moody